gabeweng/gabeweng.github.io/_posts/2020-07-12-semi-supervised-learning.md

 |FixMatch|2020|Cross-Entropy|CTAugment / RandAugment|

 ## Common Evaluation Datasets
-To evaluate the performance of these semi-supervised methods, these dataset are commonly used.
+To evaluate the performance of these semi-supervised methods, the following dataset are commonly used.
+The authors simulate a low-data regime by using only a small portion(e.g. 40/250/4,000/10,000 examples) of the whole dataset as labeled and treating the remaining as the unlabeled set.

 |Dataset|Classes|Image Size|Train|Validation|Unlabeled|Remarks|
 |---|---|---|---|---|---|